LincaMarius/ISAP-1_Computer_Project/README.md

 # ISAP-1 Computer
-The ISAP-1 computer is the improved version of the SAP-1 computer made by me.
+The ISAP-1 Computer is the improved version of the SAP-1 computer made by me.

 ISAP Computer stands for Improved Simple as Possible Computer.

-By: Lincă Marius Gheorghe.
+By: Lincă Marius Gheorghe,

 Pitești, Argeș, Romania, Europe.